 I had trouble breathing, my doctor had told me that I was near diabetic and I could not fit in anything other than an old checkered blue plaid shirt that I always wore outside of my pants to hide my belly.

 I also decided that I was going to go beyond cutting out Oreos and even cut out anything else made with wheat.
 Previously I had seen somewhere on the internet that wheat was associated with depression, something I could not imagine possible at the time, but I was desperate and wheat had to go.
-While I was at it, I also cut out any other grains and of course just about any food that was processed and marketed in a colorful package, all junk food, pretty much I had nothing left to eat or so I thought.
+While I was at it, I also cut out most other grains and of course just about any food that was processed and marketed in a colorful package, all junk food, pretty much I had nothing left to eat or so I thought.

 What was left?
 Vegetables, yellow potato, white potato, sweet potato, asparagus, okra, zucchini, broccoli and fruit; mainly blueberries, strawberries, raspberries, grapes, mango, nuts like cashews, almonds and walnuts.
-I had read that peanuts and beans could also be toxic and I knew that I always got heartburn after eating them, so I cut them out too for the most part.
+I had read that peanuts and beans could also be toxic and I knew that I always got heartburn after eating them, so I cut many of them out too for the most part.

 I was terrified of eating eggs, meat and fish from years of having been vegan/vegetarian, but I figured that I had to have something with some calories, so if I had to have an egg, so be it, because I did not want to have the frozen veggie burgers because they looked pretty processed to me and they had wheat gluten in them as well.
 I also kept plain yogurt, red wine and a little dark chocolate once in awhile.

 I had tried to lose weight for many years, even decades without success.
 I think it is safe to say that I have read and tried tens if not hundreds of different weight loss plans.
-It was not until I eliminated processed food and focused on real foods, specifically cutting out wheat to see if that would help my depression that I experienced the life changing body transformation of fat practically melting off of my body for ten months until I reached a stable weight.
+It was not until I eliminated processed food and focused on real foods, specifically vegetables and cutting out wheat to see if that would help my depression that I experienced the life changing body transformation of fat practically melting off of my body for ten months until I reached a stable weight.

 The Simple Secret of Weight Loss

 When I first eliminated wheat, I had no clue how I was going to survive.
 Everything that I ate in the past was made of wheat and flour, egg sandwich, tuna sandwich, turkey sandwich, pizza, pasta, what did not have wheat or wheat flour?
 The first meal that I had which was wheat free was a breakfast and instead of having the usual egg sandwich or wrap, I asked the chef of Tudor Cafe to make me a vegetable omelette from eggs, tomato, onion, spinach, mushrooms, pepper, any vegetables that they had.
 I also asked them to add some hummus, avocado and olives.

 The Stigma of Depression